SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 In this sense, there is no limit to machine behavioural capacity other than physics.

-The limit to machine intelligence is that thy cannot ever know they are intelligent, because their "knowing" is purely statistical.
+The limit to machine intelligence is that they cannot ever know they are intelligent, because their "knowing" is purely statistical.

 They would be able to produce a sentence telling you their story they emit describing their inner thoughts has a 10% or 1% or so chance of being accurate.
 Why is this important?

-Because *_you-* my der reader are  Singular Limit of such behaviour, because you know damn well, as old René Descartes tried to tell you, that you have a 100% chance of your story about your inner thoughts being correct.
+Because *_you_* my der reader are  Singular Limit of such behaviour, because you know damn well, as old René Descartes tried to tell you, that you have a 100% chance of your story about your inner thoughts being correct.
 No one else has this chance, and there is 0% chance you re wrong (unless you are lying, in which case flip it, so you